 Do you think the title of the book is an eye-catching one?
 Say why.

-State Let's write What do you think a wimp looks like?
+What do you think a wimp looks like?
 Write down at least two things.

 Where does the story take place?

-Whose idea was it that Greg s should keep a diary?
-Why is Greg writing in his "dia ary"?
-Why does he call it a "journal" " not a "diary"? why does he can'te a journal , not a diary : Why does Greg believe midd le school is the "dumbest idea ever i nvented"?
-Why did Greg think it was un fair that Bryce was now so popular v vith the girls in his grade?
-Why did side like boye where th avvivana vavia and Why did girls like boys when triey were younger!
+Whose idea was it that Greg should keep a diary?

+Why is Greg writing in his "diary"?

+Why does he call it a "journal", not a "diary"?

+Why does Greg believe middle school is the "dumbest idea ever invented"?

+Why did Greg think it was unfair that Bryce was now so popular with the girls in his grade?

+Why did girls like boys when they were younger?

 Now that they are older, why do girls like boys?

-What does Greg believe grad e levels should be based on?
-Tick th e right answer A Test Marks e nght answen B Height C Weight D Age olumn with their meanings in the se rite the words in bold in your diction nary specifically appliance to straighten teeth Let's write scrambling difficult moron pushing complicated stupid person braces definitely must is used when the speaker Complete these a contangos Usa must ar baya ta thinks an action is necessary: e.g. I must do my homework first. have to is used when someone else thinks the action is necessary: Let's write e sentences.
-Use must or have to . nome because it is time for supper.
+What does Greg believe grade levels should be based on?
+Tick the right answer.

+А Test Marks

+В Height

+С Weight

+D Age

+Match the words in the first column with their meanings in the second column.
+We have done one for you.
+Write the words in bold in your dictionary.

+specifically appliance to straighten teeth

+scrambling difficult

+moron pushing

+complicated stupid person

+braces definitely must is used when the speaker

+Let's write e sentences.
+Use must or have to . ome because it is time for supper.
 The principal says I have to wear my school uniform.

-In South Africa we drive on the left-hand I look after my pets.
-Date: The principal told us we be at school in ti me for assembly.
-113
+In South Africa we drive on the left-hand side of the road.

+I look after my pets.

+The principal told us we be at school in time for assembly.

+Term 2 - Weeks 5-6 More about the Wimpy Kid Storyboard

+A storyboard is a series of pictures that tell about an important event in a story.
+A storyboard can tell the story of only one scene - or the entire novel.
+Complete the storyboard below showing the events described in the extract from DIARY of a Wimpy Kid.
+Then write up your draft story and final story in your exercise book.

+Use a mind map to help you to plan your writing.

+Write a rough draft.

+Ask a friend to edit the draft.

+Revise your text and make the necessary corrections.

+Then write it neatly in your book.